shwethaj1104/AWS_study_material/CloudFormation.md

 • I want a load balancer (ELB) in front of these machines

-• Then CloudFormation creates those for you, in the right order, with the exact configuration that you specify
+• Then CloudFormation creates those for you, in the right order, with the exact configuration that you specify.

+No resources are manually created, which is excellent for control.